Hgoatly/RecipesWithout/README.md

 - **My Recipes and User Recipes:** When fewer than 3 recipe cards are displayed on these pages, they are aligned to the left.
 If I had more time available, I would add the same conditional formatting as on 'search_results.html'.
 This will be added in due course.

+- **Upload Image URL** A Regex was added to 'Add Recipes' to ensure that users can only add urls with image file extensions.
+This, however, does not stop someone uploading a non food related image, or from adding a 'required' file extension to any link, so I removed it.
+I don't currently know how to solve this, but I look forward to finding out how in the future.
+As the admin has the ability to delete any inappropriate links or images, I consider this to be the best workaround at the moment.

 ### **Defensive Programming:**
 - To ensure that no sensitive material is visible to the public, all sensitive data is stored in an env file that is not pushed to github.
 The following code has been added to the 'edit_recipe' and 'delete_recipe' routes so that these pages can't be accessed